2002 NAPA 500

 The 2002 NAPA 500 was the 33rd stock car race of the 2002 NASCAR Winston Cup Series and the 43rd iteration of the event.
 The race was held on Sunday, October 27, 2002, before a crowd of 110,000 in Hampton, Georgia at Atlanta Motor Speedway, a 1.54 mi permanent asphalt quad-oval intermediate speedway.
-The race was shortened from its scheduled 325 laps to 248 due to incumbent weather during the race.
+The race was shortened from its scheduled 325 laps to 248 due to inclement weather during the race.
 At race's end, Kurt Busch, driving for Roush Racing, would lead the race when the race was put under caution on lap 242, with the race eventually being called six laps later.
 The win was Busch's third career NASCAR Winston Cup Series win and his third of the season.
 To fill out the podium, Joe Nemechek of Hendrick Motorsports and Dale Jarrett of Robert Yates Racing would finish second and third, respectively.

 Background

 Atlanta Motor Speedway (formerly Atlanta International Raceway) is a track in Hampton, Georgia, 20 miles (32 km) south of Atlanta.
 It is a 1.54-mile (2.48 km) quad-oval track with a seating capacity of 111,000.
 It opened in 1960 as a 1.5-mile (2.4 km) standard oval.
 In 1994, 46 condominiums were built over the northeastern side of the track.
 In 1997, to standardize the track with Speedway Motorsports' other two 1.5-mile (2.4 km) ovals, the entire track was almost completely rebuilt.
 The frontstretch and backstretch were swapped, and the configuration of the track was changed from oval to quad-oval.
 The project made the track one of the fastest on the NASCAR circuit.